 - Sell distinct products: Select products that are unique and unavailable commonly in the market.
-This will make the customers come to your store rather than standard shopping sites that they are accustomed to.
+This will make the customers come to your store rather than the standard shopping sites that they are accustomed to.

 2. Make Your Business Plan

-To keep track of all the specifics for your dropshipping business, you also need a structured business plan to compartmentalize different aspects.
+To keep track of all the specifics of your dropshipping business, you also need a structured business plan to compartmentalize different aspects.
 A business plan gives you a blueprint to categorize roles, delegate departments, and plan out alternatives for different updates within your business.

 3. Analyze Your Competition